Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 4 November 2025 21.32.12 UTC
+- WIB: Selasa, 4 November 2025 22.31.16 UTC
-- WITA: Selasa, 4 November 2025 22.32.12 UTC
+- WITA: Selasa, 4 November 2025 23.31.16 UTC
-- WIT: Selasa, 4 November 2025 23.32.12 UTC
+- WIT: Rabu, 5 November 2025 00.31.16 UTC

 Kutipan Inspiratif:
-"Success is only meaningful and enjoyable if it feels like your own."
+"Style is a reflection of your attitude and your personality."

-Kategori: success
+Kategori: attitude